JhonnyJason/thingy-session-utils-sources/ressources/README.md

 Authentication Codes are generated from an commonly known `seed` - usually the shared Secret from the client and services keypairs, hashed with a commonly known context.
 The `seed` stays the same for the whole session.
 It should be generated in such a way that it is always different for every session.

-The other part is the `request` - which we may pass as string or as object(-> then it will be stringified first).
+The other part is the `request` - which we may pass as string or as object.
+Preferrably use an existing string from somewhere.
+Usually every request has arrived as string and the conversion is quite costly for the performance.

 This request is the last processed request or better said the request body - it must be exactly the same for client and service.
 You may also take  it as "last processed authenticated data-chunk" for e.g. in Websockets.